IngeborgArdoe/training/discovery/analysis_part1.md

     b.
 Create two additional dropdowns in the same dropdown tile.

 3. Save and preview.
 While previewing, do a selection in the dropdown.
 Notice how the numbers in the different tiles change as selections are made.

+### Ignore selections

+1. In the first tile with total number of trips, open the value and chose weekday in ignore selection.

+2. Save and preview.
+Do selections on weekday and check if number of trips changes with the selection.

 ## Extra work